-The Cancer and Rare Disease Flagships are integrated within the research programs and are used as examples for system-wide implementation – providing access to patients to drive the networks and data collection for the programs, and in turn being supported by their infrastructure.
+Our Cancer and Rare Disease Flagships are integrated within the research Programs and are used as examples for system-wide implementation – providing access to patients to drive the networks and data collection for the programs, and in turn being supported by their infrastructure.

 Our research is designed to provide evidence of clinical utility and cost effectiveness while embedding genomic medicine into the health system.